 If you do want to be a professional Procreate artist, make sure you have a plan for making money and the type of work you want to be doing.

-As I mentioned, it’s also a good idea to educate yourself on how to use Adobe Illustrator and Photoshop (sign up for a free trial of Skillshare to take all of their amazing Adobe classes!).
+As I mentioned, it’s also a good idea to educate yourself on how to use Adobe Illustrator and Photoshop (sign up to Skillshare to take all of their amazing Adobe classes!).
 After all, these programs are the industry standards, which means that you’ll want to know how to use them if you plan to be a professional in the digital art space.

 This will not only open you up to additional jobs and work opportunities, but it will also help you fill in the gaps that Procreate has.